nigel447/sanative/readme.md

-## Security code for native android applications
+## Security code for native android / rasberry pi applications

-### A novel attempt to create a sucure channel over http
+### A novel attempt to create a secure channel over http

 ### Verify
 server / client share a  private key, client ecdsa signs the public key and sends